lena0204/Plattenspieler/README.md

 ### The unusual stuff:
 - sort by album (only)
-- show the amount of songs to come in the album
+- show the amount of songs in an album, and the amount left to play
-- show stored lyrics
+- show stored lyrics (within mp3 / m4a files)
-- light and dark design available, plus two colours (pink and teal)
+- light and dark design available, with two colours (pink and teal)

-__Known problems__
+- can adapt to LineageOS theme if this ROM (Android Oreo and higher) is installed and offers support for that

+__Known problems (To be worked on)__
 - Lyrics can't be added if songs are saved on external SD-Card; storage access is problematic there
+- on Android Pie (some) album covers might not show up because the thumbnails disappeared from where they should be
-- app crashes mostly when changing design; currently a manual restart is necessary and advised
+- app crashes when applying a new design internally; currently a manual restart is necessary

 Still under development

-*Feel free to submit feature suggestions!*
+__Feel free to submit feature suggestions in the issues!__